Why Manufactured Homes?

 home built to IBC Code.
 By doing this, it will reduce the requirements as well

 as allowing site built comps to be used to establish value.

 There are still many types of financing available

 for manufactured homes if values support an appraisal for the lender.
 We have

 lenders who provide FHA, conventional, and VA loans, to name a few.
 We also

-have lenders who offer construction loans for a land home package.
+have lenders who offer both conventional, VA and FHA construction loans for a land home package.